Joy Division (2006 film): Plot

 Thomas (Ed Stoppard), a young German, fights unsuccessfully as one of Nazi Germany's Joy Division youth troops after the Soviet Union invades.
 In the early 1960s, he loses faith in the ideals he was brought up with, and works as a spy and assassin for the Russians during the Cold War.
 His story is mostly revealed in flashbacks.

-Tom Schilling plays the younger Thomas, who sees his native Germany destroyed by the Soviet invaders.
+Tom Schilling plays the younger Thomas.
 His family is killed, leaving him orphaned, and with only his girlfriend Melanie (Bernadette Heerwagen) left.

 His girlfriend Melanie is repeatedly raped by Red Army soldiers and she is eventually killed by a Soviet soldier after having sex with him and two other Soviet soldiers in order to protect Thomas from being beaten and killed by the soldiers.

 Years later, he falls in love with Yvonne (Michelle Gayle), while on assignment in Britain; she has no idea what he is really employed to do.